-One of the most significant challenges faced by CDA is the lack of a dedicated testing space.
+CDA is the lack of a dedicated testing space.
 This is particularly challenging during busy exam times, such as mid terms and finals.
 Within the CDA office there are 2 private testing rooms and a small testing room with 5 seats.
 It is necessary to utilize the University Testing Center and the U-Online Testing Center as much as possible.
 In addition, space is rented from the Union during finals.

 The volume of accommodated exams continue to increase, however there has been no corresponding increase in testing space.
-This is becoming a critical issue and has begun to negatively impact our ability to deliver accommodated exams in a timely, effective manner.
-There are several times during each semester we are required to deny stuof students dents their preferred testing date due to lack of capacity.
+While this was not an issue during 2020-21 due to the pandemic, it remains a critical issue and has begun to negatively impact our ability to deliver accommodated exams in a timely, effective manner.
+There are several times during each semester we are required to deny students their preferred testing date due to lack of capacity.
 This continues to not be sustainable and will need to be addressed in the very near future.